 Back pain occurs for many reasons.
 The first step in treating back or neck pain is to identify exactly what is causing it.
 So before we can diagnose your condition and design a treatment plan, a complete medical history and physical examination are necessary.
 This gives us a clearer picture of what’s causing your back or neck problem, and whether additional diagnostic tests are needed.
 If further tests are needed, we have all the most advanced technology available right here at our center, so everything usually can be done in one visit.

-Quality Outcomes in Spinal Surgery FY 2016
+Quality Outcomes in Spinal Surgery Fiscal Year 2015

 - Certified in Spinal Surgery by The Joint Commission.